 Today, Sarah's based in Bozeman, Montana.
 Since stepping out as an independent creative in 2014, she's covered journalistic assignments around the globe, scripted and produced outdoor and travel films, and created award-winning branded content.
 Her essay "Medicine Wings" was listed as "Notable" in the 2017 edition of Best American Essays.

 Sarah's long held a passion for storytelling and first dabbled in the literary world through a college internship with Shenandoah: The Washington and Lee University Review, a premier literary journal.
-She graduated magna cum laude and with Honors from Washington and Lee University and holds a master’s from the University of Georgia Warnell School of Forestry and Natural Resources, where she was inducted into the Phi Kappa Phi and Xi Sigma Pi honor societies.
+She graduated magna cum laude and with Honors from Washington and Lee and holds a master’s from the University of Georgia Warnell School of Forestry and Natural Resources, where she was inducted into the Phi Kappa Phi and Xi Sigma Pi honor societies.
 She completed her graduate work in Namibia and is fluent in Spanish.

 Big Sky Journal